apache/brooklyn-server/utils/common/src/main/java/org/apache/brooklyn/util/yorml/sketch.md

 ```
   - type: explicit-field
     field-name: color
     key-name: color           # this is used in yaml
     aliases: [ colour ]       # things to accept in yaml as synonyms for key-name; `alias` also accepted
-    disable-default-aliases: boolean # if true, means only exact matches on key-name and aliases are accepted, otherwise a set of mangles are applied
+    aliases-strict: false     # if true, means only exact matches on key-name and aliases are accepted, otherwise a set of mangles are applied
+    aliases-inherited: true   # if false, means only take aliases from the first explicit-field serializer for this field-name, otherwise any can be used
+    # TODO items below here are still WIP/planned
     field-type: string        # inferred from java field, but you can constrain further to yaml types
     constraint: required      # currently just supports 'required' (and 'null' not allowed) or blank for none (default), but reserved for future use
     description: The color of the shape   # text (markdown)
     serialization:            # optional additional serialization instructions for this field
     - if-string:              # (defined below)
         set-key: field-name
 ```

-XXX

 ### On overloading (really can skip!)